openbmc/phosphor-ipmi-blobs/README.md

 associated blob type’s cleansing routine will be invoked, and the associated session ID will be freed.
 This function will be invoked from the `BmcBlobOpen` command handler, though not more than once every minute.

+## Handler Calling Contract

+The blob manager provides the following calling contract guarantees:

+* The blob manager will only call `open()` on your handler if the handler responds that they can handle the path.
+* The blob manager will only call a session-based command against your handler if that session is already open (e.g. `stat()` or `commit()`).
+ * The caveat is the open command where the session is provided to the handler within the call.